en

 • from the day following the end of the Post Sanatorium Allowance (IPS) if the claim is submitted within 90 days;

-• from the day following the end of the previous Care and Support Allowance (ACS) if the claim is submitted within 90 days;
+• from the day following the end of the previous Care and Support Allowance if the claim is submitted within 90 days;

 • from the first day of the month following the claim if it is submitted 90 days following the end of the IPS or the previous ACS.